MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/mya-disable-insights.md

 You can disable the Insights by MyAnalytics add-in for your entire organization by using the Exchange admin center.

 > [!Note]
+> This functionality will become available after April 15, 2019.

+## Disable the Insights by MyAnalytics add-in

+> [!Note]
 > You must be an Office 365 admin to perform these steps.

-## Disable the Insights by MyAnalytics add-in

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal).